 1. WordPress.org

-Why it’s better than Blogger: Fully customizable with a wealth of plugins and themes to enhance functionality and monetization.
+What makes it better than Blogger: Customization at its highest level with tons of plugins and themes to support functionality and monetization.

-Main drawbacks: Requires self-hosting and can have a steep learning curve for new users.
+The main cons: Self-hosting is a must and a steep learning curve can be expected for new users.

 2. WordPress.com

-The hosted version, WordPress.com, simplifies blogging while still offering plenty of options for beginners and professionals.
+The hosted version of WordPress.com makes blogging easier and more pleasant while still offering a lot of options for both amateurs and professionals.

 3. Medium